 As such it is defined as a field or scope of application in terms of usage application such as non-specific SRD applications (i.e. all usage fields) or specific applications, i.e. specific usage fields for which specific usage scenarios and usage densities were assumed in the respective spectrum compatibility studies.
 The term application should not be misunderstood as a specific field of technology.

-The principle of application neutrality means the end of segregation by application where sub–bands were designated exclusively to a particular SRD application.
+The principle of application neutrality means the end of segregation by application where sub–bands were designated exclusively to a particular SRD application (described in CEPT Report 44 [3].
 In order to preserve technical efficiency, a suitable replacement could be partitioning of the bands based on technical objectives – e.g., sub-bands for high reliability, for low latency, for high throughput.
 However, this may lead to more detailed definition needed in describing the technical spectrum access requirements and this may lead to a reduction in technology neutrality if not performed properly.

 However, the relationship between spectrum access and perceived functionality is different for different applications, even though the signal parameters are identical.
 Therefore this approach can only be achieved if the proper technology, in terms of latency, reliability or data bandwidth is described for all application types in the same environment.
 Full application neutrality may not be an achievable objective and should be used with caution.